Razzaq Farhan

 Razzaq Farhan Mussa (رَزَّاق فَرْحَان مُوسَى; born 1 July 1974) is a former Iraqi footballer and Olympic athlete who is currently the assistant manager of the Iraq national football team.

-Razzaq Farhan is an instinctive goalscorer, whose speed in thought and deed makes up for his size and power.
-The Al-Quwa Al-Jawiya forward scored 24 goals in 60 games for the Iraqi national team after making his debut against Lebanon.
+Razzaq Farhan is a top goalscorer, whose response time and action makes up for his size and power.
+The Al-Quwa Al-Jawiya forward scored 25 goals in 63 games for the Iraqi national team after making his debut against Lebanon.

 Farhan has played for several professional clubs, including Qatar Sports Club and Al-Faisaly (Amman).
 He was also part of the Olympic team in the 2004 Olympic Games, and scored the only goal in a losing semifinal match against Paraguay.

-Farhan has more than 60 caps and scored 24 goals.

 International goals

 Scores and results list Iraq's goal tally first.